JacKeTUs/linux-steering-wheels/README.md

 [^9]: Custom module [hid-tmff2](https://github.com/Kimplul/hid-tmff2).
 [^10]: https://community.granitedevices.com/t/simucube-2-discussion-thread/2664/1606

-## PIDFF caveats
+## hid-pidff

+The kernel module `hid-pidff` implements the HID PID specification.
+HID PID is a standard for USB devices which includes FFB.
+Although this standard is several years old, most older and low end wheels don't implement it, but most high and some middle end wheels do.

+The driver works not without some issues though which are being worked on by users.

 ### Duration issue

-Due to value of "infinite duration" not explicitly defined in PIDFF protocol, we have a bug in pidff driver.
-Many apps (including Wine) uses 0 as 'infinite duration' effect.
-[Link to mailing list](https://lkml.org/lkml/2022/10/2/99)
+Although undocumented, Linux drivers and applications (including Wine) have always used value 0x0 for an infinite effect length, but the hid-pidff driver uses value 0xFFFF instead.
+When an effect with length 0x0 is uploaded, it plays no effect.
+The HID PID specification defines an infinite length effect with value 0xFFFF but this specification is for the hardware and isn't tied to Linux in any way.

+Since the [Linux API documentation](https://www.kernel.org/doc/html/v4.14/input/ff.html) doesn't say which value should be used, [Paul Dino's patch to fix the issue](https://lkml.org/lkml/2022/10/2/99) has been received with scepticism.
+Even though the [comments in the code say that values above 0x7FFF should not be used](https://github.com/torvalds/linux/blob/eb6a9339efeb6f3d2b5c86fdf2382cdc293eca2c/include/uapi/linux/input.h#L300) and there's prior evidence in drivers and apps.

-To mitigate that issue you could use [ffbwrap](https://github.com/berarma/ffbtools) tool.
+To work around the issue you could use [ffbwrap](https://github.com/berarma/ffbtools) tool.
 For example, launch games with command:
 `ffbwrap --duration-fix /dev/input/by-id/usb-Your-Wheel-event-joystick %command%`

 ### `a7` descriptor issue

-Descriptor `0xa7` (effect delay) is not required for Windows PIDFF implementation.
+Descriptor `0xa7` (effect delay) is not required for Windows HID PID implementation.
 Some manufacturers (including Simucube at first, later Simagic and Cammus) didn't implement that parameter in their firmware.
-But in Linux PIDFF implementation `0xa7` descriptor is mandatory, and device without it can't be initialized with PIDFF driver.
+But in Linux HID PID implementation `0xa7` descriptor is mandatory, and device without it can't be initialized with hid-pidff driver.
 Simucube [fixed it in latest firmware (1.0.49)](https://granitedevices.com/wiki/SimuCUBE_firmware_releases).

-Small fix, which removes `0xa7` descriptor from pidff, enables FFB in some devices (like Simagic and Cammus).
+Small fix, which removes `0xa7` descriptor from hid-pidff, enables FFB in some devices (like Simagic and Cammus).

+## hid-logitech-hidpp

+This module implements HID++, Logitech's own specification for FFB.
+It's used in wheel models compatible with XBox.
+This models do almost everything in hardware, while models using hid-logitech need assistance from the driver.

+It works well except for an issue with the command queue.

+## Queue full errors

+This driver sends commands to the wheel as fast as it can.
+When the game is sending FFB commands at a fast rate the command queue fills and a message appears in dmesg.
+The FFB starts lagging behind and looses some FFB commands.

+Some games allow to configure the rate at which FFB commands are sent.
+Lowering this value can help and even fix the issue.

+[ffbwrap](https://github.com/berarma/ffbtools) can be used to work around it when the application can't be configured to send commands at a lower rate.
+It doesn't always work though since [some commands aren't correctly throttled](https://github.com/berarma/ffbtools/pull/31).

+## SDL

+SDL tries to heuristically guess which devices are gamepads and ignores everything that doesn't look like one.
+This means wheels and pedals might be ignored by SDL.
+This has been partially fixed by adding a [whitelist](https://github.com/libsdl-org/SDL/blob/main/src/joystick/SDL_joystick.c#L340) of wheels.
+This list has to be updated continuously with new models being tested.

+Recent updates to SDL created SDL Hint variable to dynamically extend wheel devices list[^15].
+You need to just export `SDL_JOYSTICK_WHEEL_DEVICES=0x<VID>/0x<PID>,0x<VID2>/0x<PID2>` before you launching something.

 ## Wine/Proton caveats

 ### Joystick detection

-Even if device rank is "Native", there may be some small issues regarding SDL wheel detection in Steam.
-Now there is no possible way to euristically detect a wheel, so [SDL have whitelist](https://github.com/libsdl-org/SDL/blob/main/src/joystick/SDL_joystick.c#L340) of VID/PIDs.
+Even if the device is ranked well, there may be some small issues regarding SDL wheel detection in Steam.

-Also, for devices not present in list, Steam uses sandboxed SDL1.2 to detect devices.
-It has one small rule to detect all kinds of joystics, function [EV_IsJoystick()](https://github.com/libsdl-org/SDL-1.2/blob/main/src/joystick/linux/SDL_sysjoystick.c#L382-L398).
+Also, for devices not present in whitelist, Steam uses sandboxed SDL1.2 to detect devices.
+It has one small rule to detect all kinds of joysticks, function [EV_IsJoystick()](https://github.com/libsdl-org/SDL-1.2/blob/main/src/joystick/linux/SDL_sysjoystick.c#L382-L398).
 And basically, for the device to be classed as a joystick, it must have either X and Y axes or a X and Y hat, and must have a trigger, A button, or 1 button.
 On some devices Y axis not exists (Logitech G Pro), and therefore, for SDL, that device is not a joystick and no need to forward it to the game.
 Native apps will work perfectly, Wine apps too, but not Steam+Proton games.
 We could fix it by changing descriptor axis, something like rename Rz to Y, and wheel will work in Proton now

+The environment variable `SDL_JOYSTICK_WHEEL_DEVICES` can be used to fix it.

 [Link to the Proton issue](https://github.com/ValveSoftware/Proton/issues/5126)

-Also, recent updates to SDL created SDL Hint variable to dynamically extend wheel devices list[^15].
-You need to just export `SDL_JOYSTICK_WHEEL_DEVICES=0x<VID>/0x<PID>,0x<VID2>/0x<PID2>` before you launching something.

 ## Steam settings for ~all devices and ~all games